kupietools/DYORassistant/README.md

+### CURRENT NEWS, Sep 28: 1.)
+This script is in a bit of a state of transition, as it no longer fully works with DEXTools following their switch to a different toolbox under-the-hood, but I haven't yet finished adapting it to be fully functional on Astrotools.io or the other sites I want it to work with.
+I should have it sorted in a few days, hopefully.

-### NOTE: I've been unbanned from Telegram.
-Still decided whether I want to stay with that platform, but for the moment, the announcement channel is still [http://t.me/ApopheniaProjects](http://t.me/ApopheniaProjects).
+### 2.)
+I've been unbanned from Telegram, if you knew about that.
+Still deciding whether I want to stay with that platform, but for the moment, the announcement channel is still [http://t.me/ApopheniaProjects](http://t.me/ApopheniaProjects).
 If that changes it will be posted here.

+# .

 # DYORassistant (formerly "DEXTassistant")